phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 465725
+#Total Number of Tweets: 1606890
-#Number of Clinton Tweets: 413612
+#Number of Trump Tweets: 466054
-#Number of Cruz Tweets: 340529
+#Number of Clinton Tweets: 413844
-#Number of Sanders Tweets: 275178
+#Number of Cruz Tweets: 340816
-#Number of Rubio Tweets: 85970
+#Number of Sanders Tweets: 275378
-#Number of Carson Tweets: 24781
+#Number of Rubio Tweets: 86010
-#Total Number of Tweets:
+#Number of Carson Tweets: 24796
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---